Hudson Valley Community College

-The school has an enrollment of 9,300 students.

 History

 The roots of HVCC are in the Veteran's Vocational School in downtown Troy, set up in 1946 to provide high school level instruction to returning veterans of World War II.
-In order to provide college-level instruction to veterans among others, the college was founded in 1953 as the Hudson Valley Technical Institute, providing five vocational training programs.
-Dwight Marvin, editor of the Troy Record, was one of several community leaders who pressed to create a broader mission for the college, which in 1959 changed its name to Hudson Valley Community College.
-Marvin served as the first chairman of the college's Board of Trustees.
+Hyman Rosenblum, an Albany businessman, helped persuade Rensselaer County officials that a community college would benefit residents and be worth the money; Rosenblum was on the college's Board of Trustees from 1953 to 1957, becoming the board's secretary from 1957 until his death in 1996; Rosenblum was also one of the founders of what would become the media company Capital Cities/ABC.
+In order to provide college-level instruction to veterans among others, the college was founded in 1953 as the Hudson Valley Technical Institute, providing five vocational training programs; it was initially housed in the former Earl and Wilson shirt collar factory building on the corner of Seventh Avenue and Broadway.
+Dwight Marvin, editor of the Troy Record, was one of several community leaders who pressed to create a broader mission for the college; Marvin served as the first chairman of the college's Board of Trustees.

-By 1955, the board of trustees was already looking for a larger location to site a campus.
-The trustees surveyed likely sites for a new campus.
+By 1955, the board of trustees was already looking for a larger location to site a campus, with trustees surveying likely sites.
 The new campus was initially opposed by a group of Rensselaer County taxpayers, who argued that the county should not have to pay for half the cost of the campus construction if fewer than half the students were county residents.
 What would become a landmark case for community colleges in New York State eventually was heard by the state's Court of Appeals.
 On June 25, 1958, the court upheld the county's right to fund half of the cost of construction and paved the way for capital construction at community colleges around the state.

+In 1959, at Rosenblum's suggestion, the college changed its name to Hudson Valley Community College.

 The new campus, with five Indiana limestone buildings, was completed in 1961 and the former factory building was abandoned and eventually torn down.